-With the operational stage of the Human Rights Act 2019 expected to come into effect on 1 January 2020, there is a lot to learn about what the Act means and who it applies to - so we've collected a list of our resources below to help.
+With the operational stage of the Human Rights Act 2019 coming into full effect on 1 January 2020, there is a lot to learn about what the Act means and who it applies to - so we've collected a list of our resources below to help.

 For the community